neilellis/coding-with-gpt-4/README.md

 ### Be Stable

 GPT-4 is still very new, and it is not amazingly reliable, sometimes it just gives up halfway through the response, so you might have to prompt it again with 'continue'.
-These are all typical teething problems.
-These will be undoubtedly be fixed in the future, but right now can be a PITA.
+These are all typical teething problems and will undoubtedly be fixed in the future, but right now can be a PITA.

 ## How do you write code using GPT-4?